 Chapter 11 Recommendations to Reduce Wrongful Convictions and Eliminate Capital Punishment

 Appendix 1 Questionnaire

-Dennis J. Stevens, PhD-University of North Carolina - Charlotte, Belmont Abbey College
+Dennis J. Stevens, PhD-University of North Carolina - Charlotte, Retired, Belmont Abbey College

 Dennis J. Stevens, Ph.D. is the Managing Director of Justice Writers of America (JWA), an organization guiding justice personnel (by invitation only) to articulate their experiences in a confidential setting.
 Fore more information, see www.crimeprofessor.com.
 Stevens has taught criminal psychology in major universities and counseled high-risk prisoners at Chicago, Charlotte, Boston, and New Orleans.
 He has led crisis intervention sessions among Boston and New York City officers after 9/11 and the Boston Marathon bombing, New Orleans and Houston officers after Hurricane Katrina, and Chicago and Dallas officers after the execution-style murders of their own.